Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 3. Provide a name for your project and click Create.

-4. Select Alloy (MVC/WebForms) to create a site with sample content, or Empty for a site without templates.
-It is recommended to use MVC for new projects, as WebForms is deprecated.
+4. Select Alloy (MVC or WebForms) to create a site with sample content or Empty for a site without templates.
+You should use MVC for new projects because WebForms is deprecated.

 5. Select a search option:

-• For an empty site, the Configure Search option is disabled, and no search will be installed.
-You can add Optimizely Search & Navigation or Episerver Search later if desired.
+• An empty site disables the Configure Search option and does not install the search.
+If desired, you can add Optimizely Search & Navigation or Episerver Search later.

 7. Log in to the site:

 • For an empty site, add /episerver to the site URL, and log in using your Windows credentials.
-For more information on how to configure your empty project further, see Creating a starter project.
+For further information on configuring your empty project, see Create a starter project.

-• For Alloy MVC, you will be prompted to create an administrator account (site is using ASP.NET Identity).
-Provide the account credentials, click Register and you will be logged in.
-See also Installing a sample site.
+• For Alloy MVC, you will be prompted to create an administrator account (the site is using ASP.NET Identity).
+Provide the account credentials, click Register, and you will be logged in.
+See also Install a sample site.

 • For Alloy WebForms, select the Log in link at the bottom of the start page, and log in using your Windows credentials.
-Note that you must be local admin on the server you are running Optimizely on.
-If not, create a new local user with admin rights under Control panel > Local Users and Groups, and log in using that account.
+Note that you must be a local admin on the server you run Optimizely on.
+If not, create a local user with admin rights under Control panel > Local Users and Groups, and log in using that account.

 Install Optimizely Customized Commerce